CLICK HERE to view my ENGLISH GARDEN & other Photo Albums

 Takes the strawberry blonde the same way.

-When the boy comes along with love and romance
+When that boy comes along with love and romance

 And hormones that make him feel fond,